My typical VM configuration

 certificates automatically.
 So do so, add the following cron entry 0

-1 * * 0 /usr/bin/certbot renew --quiet
+1 * * 0 /usr/bin/certbot renew --quiet (every Sunday at 1AM) to the

-crontab sudo crontab -e
+crontab sudo crontab -e.

 Docker